Vadenimo2k21/Project64-Savegames/README.md

-# Project64-Savegames

-This is where I store my N64 Savegames from the Project64-Emulator!
+# Welcome to the Project64 (100%) Savegame Collection!